RotherOSS/doc-otobo-installation/content/updating-docker.rst

 The latest images are used when these variables are not set.
 If you want to use a specific version, then please set these variables accordingly.

-Fetch the new Docker images
+Fetch the new Docker Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Docker compose can be used for fetching the wanted images from https://hub.docker.com/r/rotheross/otobo/.